nelhage/blog.nelhage.com/content/post/cpython-tail-call.md

 I also want to be clear that I still think the tail-calling interpreter is a great piece of work, as well as a genuine speedup (albeit more modest than initially hoped).
 I am also optimistic it's a more robust approach than the older interpreter, in ways I'll explain in this post.
 I also really don't want to blame anyone on the Python team for this error.
 This sort of confusion turns out to be very common -- I've certainly misunderstood many a benchmark myself -- and I'll have some reflections on that topic at the end.

-In addition, the impact of the LLVM regression doesn't seem to have been known prior to this work (and the bug still isn't fixed, as of this writing); thus, in that sense, the alternative (without this work) probably really was 10-15% slower, for builds using clang-19 or newer.
+In addition, the impact of the LLVM regression doesn't seem to have been known prior to this work (and the bug wasn't fixed as of publishing this post, although it [since has been][llvm-pr]); thus, in that sense, the alternative (without this work) probably really was 10-15% slower, for builds using clang-19 or newer.
 For instance, Simon Willison [reproduced the 10% speedup][simonw] "in the wild," as compared to Python 3.13, using builds from [`python-build-standalone`][python-build-standalone].

 [python-build-standalone]: https://github.com/astral-sh/python-build-standalone
 [simonw]: https://simonwillison.net/2025/Feb/13/python-3140a5/